Health Professions Loan Assistance Program Information

 The links below contain the most recent information on the HPLAP program:

-- Copies of the current balance of each eligible loan.
+- Copy of the current balance of each eligible loan.

 - Proof of your education/training (copy of your diploma, letter from the school stating dates of attendance and program completion or transcripts that state dates of attendance and program completion).

-- A copy of your employer's policy for accommodating patients unable to pay full price for services, if they have such a policy.
+- A copy of their policy for accommodating patients unable to pay full price for services, if they have such a policy.

 Other Loan Assistance Programs